FrancisKRZ/RadSurv/README.md

 ## Goals ##

-- Implement NRF24 radio frequency module running on several ATMega microcontrollers
+- Implement NRF24 radio frequency module running on several AVR microcontrollers
-- Capture real time surveillance data from ATMega devices and send to a converter device
+- Capture real time surveillance data from AVR devices and send to a converter device
-- Receive ATMega data in a converter device (ARM RPI)
+- Receive AVR data in a converter device (ARM RPI)
 - Pack the data and send it to a server using INET TCP protocol
 - Server analyzes data and saves it to a local database